cboulanger/bibliograph/bibliograph/plugins/template/readme.txt

-Bibliograph plugin skeleton
+Plugin template
 ===========================

+Status: template

-This is the skeleton for a bibliograph plugin used by ./generate.py create-plugin.
+This is not a real plugin, but the template used by the `create-plugin.sh` command.